 It’s Brendan Sheridan’s role to program both the beam saw and the REM.
 He says: “It’s so simple to set up both processes from information about each panel that’s in the Cabinet Vision program.
 Previously, we had to program everything at the machines themselves, which was a matter of breaking every cabinet down size by size and programming it individually, which was far more time consuming.”

-Overall, Cabinet Vision’s optimization and ability to reduce waste are major benefits for both Turin Components’ nesting and beam saw operations, along with speeding up the design process.
+Overall, Cabinet Vision’s optimisation and ability to reduce waste are major benefits for both Turin Components’ nesting and beam saw operations, along with speeding up the design process.
 Donal Walshe says: “If we had to manually work out all the cuts, turns, cams and hole positions, and pre-plan every gable, we’d never produce anything.
 The software does cost money – but it saves us an awful lot more.”

 His design and programming team are mainly former kitchen retailers or fitters, so are readily able to solve any issues regarding customer requests for something that may be particularly difficult to achieve.
 “We have a first class reputation throughout Ireland for producing bespoke cabinets, and Cabinet Vision is a vital part of our service in giving people the exact kitchen they ask for.”

 And it’s not just the actual CAD/CAM suite from Vero Software that he is impressed with.
 “You can have the best and most powerful software on the market, but if it doesn’t have the right support behind it, it’s no good to you.
 Cabinet Vision’s Business Manager, Marie Cassidy, is absolutely key to our success with it.
 She knows our business needs, and her personal connection with us ensures that we can use Cabinet Vision in just the right way to achieve what we need.”
 He likens the relationship to how they work with their own customers.
-“People know we make carcasses for kitchens, bedrooms and bathrooms, but without our team sitting down with them and explaining that we can produce any curved or S-shaped unit and that they can have a different colored edging, they wouldn’t know exactly what our capabilities are.
+“People know we make carcasses for kitchens, bedrooms and bathrooms, but without our team sitting down with them and explaining that we can produce any curved or S-shaped unit and that they can have a different coloured edging, they wouldn’t know exactly what our capabilities are.

 “It’s all about expressing the knowledge of the actual system to customers and providing a sound backup support service.”

 Working exclusively for the trade, Turin Components shipped 32,000 assembled units last year – mostly kitchens – and have around 70 customers with high end showrooms in high end locations.
-With business developing constantly, they relocated from a 20,000 square foot site, into 72,000 square foot premizes at Shrule in County Mayo, during Christmas 2015.
+With business developing constantly, they relocated from a 20,000 square foot site, into 72,000 square foot premises at Shrule in County Mayo, during Christmas 2015.

 About the Company